Police capture man wanted in 4 killings after week on run - News Break

 The search grew from about 100 officers last week to 300 officers Monday.
 The seven-day manhunt in the same area for a suspect is one of the longest in recent memory in South Carolina.

 “He’s been homeless for some time and may have spent long periods of time living in the woods.
-I’m not saying he is Superman, but that could help explain some things,” Chester County Sheriff’s Office spokesperson Grant Suskin said,
+I’m not saying he is Superman, but that could help explain some things,” Suskin said,

 The woman driving Terry was arrested after wrecking the car.
 Adrienne Simpson, 34, is charged along with Terry with killing Eugene Simpson, from whom she had been separated for several years.
 An arrest warrant said she confessed that both she and Terry shot the father of her children, and that she helped dump his body in a ditch.